top of page

 The Challenges of Online Resident Groups:

-💥 Misinformation, Rumors, and Disruptive Behaviour: The open nature of online groups can lead to the spread of inaccurate information, rumors, and gossip, potentially causing confusion and conflict among residents, board members, staff, and/or property management.
+💥 Misinformation, Rumors, and Disruptive Behaviour: The open nature of online groups can lead to the spread of inaccurate information, rumors, and gossip, potentially causing confusion and conflict among residents, board members, staff, and/or condo property management.

 Online groups may attract individuals who engage in disruptive or negative behavior, leading to conflicts, cyberbullying, or harassment among residents.
 Furthermore, inappropriate or offensive content can tarnish the community's reputation, which, in turn, can affect property values.